Bolton's Oil Co. Ltd. - A Part of the Lubbock Community for Almost 70 Years

 By 1979, the company had expanded to 11 service stations, two long-haul gas trucks, and a new office and warehouse.
 However, it was the hardest year for the Bolton family and the company.
 Durwood died unexpectedly while deer hunting in South Texas.
 The impact of his life was, and still is, far-reaching for his family, for Lubbock's business history, and for all those who knew him.

-Today, there are five oil changes, five gas stations and a number of rental properties that keep the family very busy.
+Today, there are six gas stations, a self storage business, and a number of rental properties that keep the family very busy.
 The office complex and warehouse at 54th & Avenue Q is now the central office.
 Charles' son Monte and Scott's son Shannon work in the office with Charles and Scott.
 Laverne Bolton passed on in October of 2002, leaving Scott and Charles, four grandchildren, and ten great-grandchildren.